tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

-## Acceptance Criteria vs Acceptance Tests
+## Acceptance criteria vs acceptance tests

 We'll often use the terms acceptance criteria and acceptance test interchangeably but I tend to think about them as distinct.